 EE 373 Electrical Energy Conversion 4 Cr.

 A course on principles of energy conversion in electromechanical devices and machines.
-Analysis of transformers, polyphase synchronous and asynchronous machines, single phase fractional horsepower machines, and DC machines.
+Topics include analysis of transformers, polyphase synchronous and induction machines, DC machines, variable reluctance and stepper motors, and semiconductor converters.
 Classroom 3 hours, laboratory 2 hours.
-Prerequisite: EE 356; corequisite: MA 224.
+Prerequisite: EE 356; MA 224, or concurrent enrollment.

 EE 3XX Electrical Engineering Transfer Elective 4 Cr.

 This course is used for transfer when no equivalent Norwich course exists.

 This course deals with organization, operation and design of systems where the microprocessor controls special interfaces to non-standard devices and responds to external events in a timely fashion.
 Topics include interface of special purpose peripherals, data structures, control structures, program and data organization and real time operating systems.
 Application to communications, automated measurement, process and servo control are discussed.
 Classroom 3 hours, laboratory 2 hours.

 An introduction to the fundamentals of electric power systems generation, transmission and distribution, with emphasis on current trends, issues and technologies.
 Topics include a review of ac power fundamentals, per unit quantities, system component models, short-circuit analysis, load flow, smart grid concepts, communications and control, power systems economics, and

 EE 463 Communication Systems 4 Cr.